How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 How Long Are You Given To Appeal Your Social Security Disability Denial?

 If your disability claim has been denied, you can appeal your decision.
 Social Security has a disability appeal process that can take an individual from an initial disability claim all the way to federal court.
-The appeal steps, in order, are 1. the request for reconsideration (the first appeal that takes place after the denial of a disability application),
+The appeal steps, in order, are: 1. the request for reconsideration (the first appeal that takes place after the denial of a disability application),

 The disability appeal period is the same no matter what level of the disability process the claim is at.
 Social Security allows an individual a sixty-day appeal period that begins with the date of the disability decision notice plus five days for the mailing of the decisional notice.
 This means that an individual has sixty-five days total to file their appeal with their local Social Security office.
 The appeal must be received in the Social Security office within the sixty-five days to be a timely appeal.